Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > As the various assets go up in price, confidence grows that they will continue to do so...
 Since the profits to be had are amazing, everybody—including widows and orphans—eventually becomes aware of the incredible possibilities.
 They gradually dare to enter what used to be alien territory, trying to get a piece of the action.

+Do you remember the article [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html) in the NYT?

 She quotes Bruce Nussbaum, writing in Business Week about the late 90s:

 > "So investors accepted sky-high P/Es, puffed-up bottom lines, and some strange business plans—because who really knew what was possible?
 It was a time of opportunity, a time to place bets.
 And they paid off..."

-Strange business plans—oh, if only they knew.
+Do you remember the nonsensical projects?
+The teams that no one had heard of?
+The copy and pasted whitepapers?
+All the shameless rhetoric about 1 trillion dollar TAMs and 100K transactions per second?

 > ...
 The financiers (and the investors who trust their money to them) seem to be convinced that they have discovered the most profitable vein.
 They then indulge in the intense repetition of the same successful recipe, be it from canals from any river to any river, as in the first revolution, or more dot coms and telecommunications.

 Do you remember all the ICO investing syndicates?
 The Telegram groups?
 The newsletters?

-Do you remember the nonsensical projects that were spun up just to launch a coin?
-The teams that no one had ever heard of?
-The copy and pasted whitepapers?

-In the 1790s, canals were created from river to river with no regard for useful routing, believing that canals would magically produce demand.
-In the 1840s, railways were built where demand was doubtful and engineering impractical.
-In the 1920s, real estate values were unmoored from the constraints of urban planning because of the automobile, believing any territory could be potentially valuable if connected by roads.
+During Canal Mania in the 1790s, canals were created from river to river with no regard for routing, believing that canals would magically produce demand.
+In the 1840s, railway projects were began from place to place without regard for engineering practicality, and subsequently failed.
+In the 1920s, real estate values were unmoored from the constraints of urban planning because the automobile implied that any territory could be valuable if connected by roads.
 And of course, in the 90s, dot coms were created with no evidence of demand for their products.

 None of this is new.